Vito Marcantonio: Puerto Rico

+In 1939, Marcantonio criticized the prosecution and conviction of Puerto Rican Nationalist Party president Pedro Albizu Campos on charges of sedition and other crimes against the United States.

-In 1946, Marcantonio introduced legislation to restore Spanish as the language of instruction in Puerto Rico's schools asking President Harry S. Truman to sign the bill "in the name of the children of Puerto Rico who are being tortured by the prevailing system…to fight cultural chauvinism and to correct past errors."
+In 1946, Marcantonio introduced legislation to restore Spanish as the language of instruction in Puerto Rico's schools, asking President Harry S. Truman to sign the bill "in the name of the children of Puerto Rico who are being tortured by the prevailing system…to fight cultural chauvinism and to correct past errors."
 President Truman signed the bill.
 In 1948, schools were able to return to teaching in the Spanish language, but English was required in schools as a second language.